Krystian731/Crossmed/README.md

 * [Setup](#setup)

 ## General info
-During my internship at the company, I was given the task of creating a quick, seamless website to present the company, the products it sells and contact form.
+This project is a quick, seamless website to present the company and the products it sells.
-I was resposible for UI/UX, code layer and deployment of the webiste.
 Website is fully responsive.

 ## Technologies
 Project is created with: